 Keep the eye moisturised by using a soothing lubricant such as Carbomer.
 Apply 1-2 drops in one or both eyes as often as required or as instructed by your vet.
 In the event of acute or chronic eye diseases your vet should be consulted.

 Although we might simply dislike our Shar Pei’s foul breath, it’s important to be aware of what it may indicate.
 Bad breath is most commonly a symptom which means that your Shar Pei requires an oral check-up.
 Dental plaque caused by germs creates a terrible odour that can only be cured with professional treatment.
 The gums and teeth can be preserved in a healthy state by eliminating table food, feeding a special diet focused on maintaining dental health, and if necessary brushing regularly.
 The vet can give you more information for mitigating oral diseases as well as halitosis.
-Our dogs diet combined with regular cleaning keeps their teeth clean, free from infection (and has also helped to keep that smelly breath at bay).
+Our dogs diet combined with regular cleaning (using dental products from emmi-pet) keeps their teeth clean, free from infection (and has also helped to keep that smelly breath at bay).

 Also called chin acne, chin pyoderma, puppy dermatitis, muzzle folliculitis, furunculosis or simply “pimples,” is a fairly common inflammatory condition that affects the lips, chins and muzzles of puppies and young adult dogs.
 Occasionally, acne shows up in the genital region, the area beneath the tail or on the flank.
 What causes acne in dogs is not well-understood.
 However, canine acne is similar to acne in teen-aged people.
 It usually starts as hard, purplish-red raised areas and blackheads at the site of hair follicles.
 Bacteria get into the plugged follicles and multiply, creating whiteheads, which are pimples filled with pus.
 While mild acne outbreaks usually don’t cause dogs much discomfort, severe acne can be extremely painful.
 It is important for owners to recognize the signs of acne, so that they can take appropriate steps to treat the condition and relieve their dog’s discomfort.